AdobeDocs/campaign-classic.en/help/technotes/tracked-urls.md

 The maintenance requires a maximum of 25 minutes downtime and during this period all the deliveries, tracking links and API calls will not work.

 Once the update is done, all links will work as expected.

+>[!NOTE]
+>
+>For any questions about these changes, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).
+>